 About the Department

 The Department of Political Science was established in Dr.B.R.Ambedkar Satabarshiki Mahavidyalaya in the year 2006.
 Initially it began with only General Course but later on Calcutta University granted Honours Course in the subject.
 Initially the College was affiliated to the University of Calcutta but presently it falls under West Bengal State University, Barasat.
-The Department has one Assistant Professor and three Part time teachers.
+The Department has two Assistant Professors and three State Aided College Teachers.
 The department offers both honours and general courses.
 Presently the semester system under CBCS has been introduced since July 2018 and students are taught accordingly.
 The second and third year follows the annual system of examination.

 Aristotle was once asked what is the difference between an educated man and one who is uneducated.
 The answer was its the same difference as between a living person and a dead one.
 Education is the basic criteria which takes any society further.
 In present day world full of crises of various kinds, mere school education is not enough.
 A person can contribute towards improving his socio-economic condition of the society in general and his own condition in particular only if he has college level higher education or a graduation degree i.e., B.A either Honours or General.
 The main educational qualification needed for most of the jobs now a days is the degree of Bachelor of Arts.
 Whether it is a job in Schools or Colleges, Banking sector or any private sector, without B.A degree it is very difficult to get a job.
 Graduation degree is the basic degree which is needed for appearing in Civil Services examination either in the Central or State level.